0C3L0T/vnfnet-thesis/README.md

 # 2. How should VNFnet work after the project?
-- simplify substrate network and add abstractions
-- generate traffic
-- report environment state and update according to commands -> ==formulate commands==
 - visualize the network -> grave?
 - optionally support VNFs being shared by multiple SFCs
 - ==find factors to simulate resource usage==
-- ==how do we know what edges are used in the chain?==
+- ==how do we know what edges are used in the chain?== -> virtual link
 - static vs. mobile vs. dynamic?
 - use networkX to generate substrate network
+- ==do we want to support penalties for over-utilization of resources?==
+- ==how do we combine synchronous time steps with asynchronous message passing?==

 ## Substrate
 - ```HashMap<Node> nodes```: hash map of ```Node``` class